 - Tenured faculty members on leave are eligible to serve only if they are willing to serve throughout an academic year.

 - Elections are overseen by the Nominations and Elections Committee, and will take place in the spring semester.
-Newly elected members begin their terms the following fall.
+Once elected, the Committee shall then elect its own chair before the end of the spring semester.
+The newly elected chair will oversee the solicitation of external reviews in May.
+All other newly elected members begin their terms the following fall.

 - As RTP reviews are a key function that will guide the success of the entire department in the future, it is the obligation of tenured faculty members to allow their names to be placed in nomination for election.
 Exceptions are made for faculty members who have approved leaves during the academic year following the election, or for those who have medical conditions that would hamper their full participation.
 See also #11.